SuperOfficeDocs/superoffice-docs/docs/online/system-requirements.md

 # System requirements for SuperOffice CRM Online

-CRM Online is the same as our web client, but since our strategy is to deliver news on our Online platform first, the system requirements may change for this platform first.
+CRM Online is the same as our Web client, but since our strategy is to deliver news on our Online platform first, the System requirements may change for this platform first.

 ## Operating systems